 The 20-count complaint brings claims under the Consumer Financial Protection Act for deception, unfairness and abusive practices.
 It also alleges violations of the Truth in Lending Act and various state consumer protection laws.

-The plaintiff states are asking a court to order OneMain to:
+The plaintiff states asked the court to order OneMain to:

 - Permanently stop the alleged practices